-- Demonstrated ability to interpret and correctly apply data, measurements, and numerical criteria in a range of contexts. - Demonstrated competency in applying basic mathematics knowledge and skills in everyday life and in academic tasks. - Demonstrating effective use of numeracy skills in matters related to children's learning. - Applying numeracy skills to interpret and solve problems in a range of educational and academic contexts.
+- Demonstrated ability to interpret and correctly apply data, measurements, and numerical criteria in a range of contexts. - Demonstrated competency in applying basic mathematics knowledge and skills in everyday life and in academic tasks. - Demonstrating effective use of numeracy skills in matters related to the learning of school students. - Applying numeracy skills to interpret and solve problems in a range of educational and academic contexts.